NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

 ## Alerts

 - Um-09
-  - Fired when in a transaction ocur multiples nested calls to the same contract (reentrancy)
+  - Fired when in a transaction occur multiples nested calls to the same contract (reentrancy)
   - Severity is always set to "High".
-  - Type is always set to "Suspicious".
+  - Type is always set to "Exploit".
   - Metadata contains:
      - transactionName: The transaction name